Learn how to customize a story using the story settings.

 This option only applies to stories that are shared publicly.

-You can choose if and how the date is displayed on the story cover by setting an option for Date on cover.
+You can specify whether and how the date is displayed on the story cover using the Date on cover setting.

 Story language

-Setting a language in the Story settings ensures the story broadcasts the correct language to web browsers.
+Setting a language in Story settings ensures that the story broadcasts the correct language in web browsers.
 This is recommended and ensures that browser translation tools and assistive technologies, such as screen readers, work as expected.
 Some languages may also require a number and date format to be set.

 Unless customized, the story language is set to your ArcGIS profile language.